comic-manga-ebook/ecmb_builder/README.md

 ## About this repository
-This is a **simple-to-use builder** to build *.ecmb-files from your source-images without knowing anything about programming.
-Its only capable of creating simple books with no sub-folders or advanced navigation.<br/>
+This is a **simple-to-use builder** to build *.ecmb-files from your source-images without knowing anything about programming.<br/>
 In real life, when you have downloaded a comic or manga the files are really messy - the **file-cleaner**  will make it easier for you cleaning the contents.

+**Limitations:** <br />
+This builder only capable of creating simple books with no sub-folders or advanced navigation - it does not support the full capabilities of the file-format.

 Published under [MIT License](https://choosealicense.com/licenses/mit/)